Powered by .id (informed decisions) for Mount Barker District Council

-In 2016, the dominant household type in the District Council of Mount Barker was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couple families with dependents'.
+In 2016, the dominant household type in Mount Barker District Council was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couple families with dependents'.

-Analysing the future household structure in District Council of Mount Barker, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
+Analysing the future household structure in Mount Barker District Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Forecast household types|

-In 2016, the dominant household type in the District Council of Mount Barker was Couple families with dependents, which accounted for 33.7% of all households.
+In 2016, the dominant household type in Mount Barker District Council was Couple families with dependents, which accounted for 33.7% of all households.

 The largest increase between 2016 and 2026 is forecast to be in Couple families with dependents, which will increase by 1,309 households and account for 33.1% of all households.